 Finally, simply choose your horse racing bet type and place your stake.
 Then, all that's left to do is enjoy the race's live stream!

-Flat races do not have any obstacles and are from 900 to 4,000 meters.
+Flat races do not have any obstacles and are from 900 to 4,000 m.
 Horse number 1 benefits from the best starting position.

 Jump races test the horse's speed and agility.
 The course is strewn with fences, barriers or pools to jump over.